imagej/imagej.github.io/_pages/3D_Viewer__Content_Structure.md

 You can download example source code for this HowTo [here](3D_Viewer__Example_code "wikilink").

-The following figure shows a simplified class diagram which shows the class hierarchy and relationship of the most important classes for users ofthe API:
+The following figure shows a simplified class diagram which shows the class hierarchy and relationship of the most important classes for users ofthe API: {% include thumbnail src='/images/pages/3DViewer-class-diagram.png' title='Simplified class diagram showing the core classes of the 3D Viewer.'%}
-{% capture title%}
- Simplified class diagram showing the core classes of the 3D Viewer.
-{% endcapture %}
-{% include thumbnail src='/images/pages/3DViewer-class-diagram.png' title=title %}

 ### The class hierarchy of the universe classes